Jenneh/Cognitive-Load-in-Science-UX/episodes/Episode4-AddingThingsSubtracts.md

 The problem - key take-aways become lost among the noise.
 So a commonly used tactic is **over-emphasizing**.
 Papers are a crowded room so scientists dress their hypothesis in bright yellow.
 But there are 100 other people dressed in orange and purple.
 So then they give their hypothesis a hat.
 The graphic design equivelant - The hypothesis is bolded, but other things are bolded, so then it gets underlines too.

+Scientists implicitally know that there is a lot of noise, and they want to emphasize important parts.
+But the only tool in their toolchest to do this is drawing more attention.
+They do not learn the skill of deemphazizing.

 If science education had low word count requirements it might start to train writing consisely.
 Take it from Stephen King:
 "I got a scribbled comment that changed the way I rewrote my fiction once and forever.
 Jotted below the machine-generated signature of the editor was this note: "Not bad, but PUFFY.
 You need to revise for length.
 Formula: 2nd Draft \= 1st Draft – 10%.
 Good luck."